kshitjj/Neural-Catalyst/README.md

 # Neural-Catalyst
-Neural Catalyst aims to make sentiment analysis easier by providing various inputs
+Neural Catalyst aims to make sentiment analysis easier by making a simple interface.